Want More Clients? You know, the ones that pay *well*?

 I feel you.

 I was in the same position as you at the start of my career.
 Heck, EVERY freelancer is in the same position as you.
 No one starts with any clients.
-We all start from square one, and freelance job boards are a great place to start.
+We all start from square one try to find our first freelance writing job, and freelance job boards are a great place to start.

 We’ll talk a bit more about that in a minute.